-The City of Grand Island Fire Department is announcing to residents that the fall restrictive/open burn dates will run from Sunday, October 9 through Saturday evening, October 22, 2016.
-A burn permit is required and will be available at City Hall – Fire Administration beginning Monday, October 3 for a $10.00 fee.
+The City of Grand Island Fire Department is announcing to residents that the spring restrictive/open burn dates will run from Sunday, April 16 through Saturday evening, April 29, 2017.
+A burn permit is required and will be available at City Hall – Fire Administration beginning Monday, April 10 for a $10.00 fee.
 Burns started without permit are subject to fines and truck response fees.
-Please pay attention to this web site and news releases that may ban the period due to dry weather.
+Please pay close attention to this web site and news releases that may ban the period due to dry weather.

 The burn period is scheduled twice a year—beginning on the third Sunday in April and running for a 14 day period and then again on the second Sunday in October and running for a 14 day period—and is observed between the hours of 8 a.m. to 8 p.m. unless not allowed by the Fire Chief due to inclement weather.